 5. Giving Up Too Soon

 Finding a spider in your room can be challenging, but it’s important not to give up too soon.
 If you don’t find the spider immediately, keep looking until you do.
+It’s better to be safe than sorry when it comes to removing spiders from your living space.

 Conclusion